syafiqhadzir/syafiqhadzir.github.io/_posts/2022-11-09-qa-engineers-must-code.md

 Quality assurance (QA) engineers may not be as technical as developers; but that doesn't mean QA shouldn't learn nor write codes.

-It is a ludicrous lack of understanding in concept of assurance when assigning an illiterate person to ensure a masterpiece, software, quality to customers.
+It is a ludicrous lack of understanding in concept of assurance when assigning an illiterate person to ensure a masterpiece (read: software) quality to customers.

 ## [Everyone Should Write Something](#everyone-should-write-something)